docsdevbr/symfony-doc-pt-br/reference/constraints/PasswordStrength.rst

     class User
     {
-        #[Assert\PasswordStrength([
+        #[Assert\PasswordStrength(
-            'message' => 'Your password is too easy to guess.
+            message: 'Your password is too easy to guess.
 Company\'s security policy requires to use a stronger password.'
-        ])]
+        )]
         protected $rawPassword;
     }

 Customizing the Password Strength Estimation
 --------------------------------------------

-.. versionadded:: 7.2

-    The feature to customize the password strength estimation was introduced in Symfony 7.2.

 By default, this constraint calculates the strength of a password based on its length and the number of unique characters used.
 You can get the calculated